thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

-can be credited with having brought the land rights of the poor, an issue which had moved on to the political backburner with the brutal suppression of the Naxalites, back on to the political agenda, and focused attention on the obscene generosity of the government in handing over huge estates
+can be credited with having brought the land rights of the poor, an issue which had moved on to the political backburner with the brutal suppression of the _Naxalites_, back on to the political agenda, and focused attention on the obscene generosity of the government in handing over huge estates